hxy9243/hxy9243.github.io/source/_posts/2021-08-22-cassandra-experience-and-gotchas.md

 So that the lease owner needs to keep writing to the lease row for heartbeats.

 I'm not sure about the performance characteristics of Cassandra's election behavior with other applications (etcd, Zookeeper, ...) and it'll be interesting to see a study.
-But since those are already more full-featured and well-understood in keeping consensus, I'd recommend delegating this behavior to them unless you're stuck with one database.
+But since those are already more full-featured and well-understood in keeping consensus, I'd recommend delegating this behavior to them unless you're stuck with Cassandra for your application.

 <!--more-->
 # Optimizing Time-series Data Retention